adambiltcliffe/codex/readme.md

-Sparkshot: can attack patroller in LO and auto hit adjacent Swift strike attacker still deals its sparkshot damage Swift strike flying attacker can kill the SL it flew over and not get hit River maxband ability
-Everything about Trojan Duck
+Sparkshot: can attack patroller in LO and auto hit adjacent Swift strike attacker still deals its sparkshot damage Swift strike flying attacker can kill the SL it flew over and not get hit Everything about Blademaster and Trojan Duck

 # Tests to write later